-Survey to help Michigan soybean producers identify and overcome yield gaps
+Survey being conducted to help Michigan soybean producers identify and overcome yield gaps

 Michigan soybean producers have the opportunity to help researchers and agronomists identify and overcome barriers to higher soybean yields by participating in a volunteer survey.